 The end result of this should be an increase in individual agent productivity and improvements in your team’s key performance metrics such as improved first call resolution rate, faster response time, and improved NPS and CSAT scores to name a few.

 The importance of having a dedicated solution for internal support knowledge has been driven by a few key trends.
 First, multichannel support is now the standard customers expect.
 As a result, your agents are monitoring more sources than ever, context-switching constantly to support your customers.
 Your agents need a single, dedicated agent-facing knowledge base that will enable your team to support customers with consistency and confidence across all of your support channels.
+Read how Guru can be just that for your customer support teams.

 And the stats back up these trends that point to the importance of an agent-facing knowledge base: